A Guide to the Cryptocurrency Wash-Sale Rule

 It’s most common to use tax-loss harvesting to offset short-term capital gains because these are taxed at a higher rate than long-term gains.
 However, it can be used in either case.

 Deciding when and how to sell an asset at a loss can be strategic.
-You should know that if you want to harvest losses, the sale must occur during the relevant tax year.
-If you wanted to claim a loss on your 2021 taxes, the sale would have had to take place on or before December 31, 2021.
+You should know that the sale must occur during the relevant tax year if you want to harvest losses.
+If you wanted to claim a loss on your 2024 taxes, the sale would have had to occur on or before December 31, 2024.

 If you have more than $3,000 in losses in a tax year, the IRS allows you to carry the loss into subsequent years.
 The $3,000 limit applies for each tax year, so if you sustained $9,000 in losses, you would need to spread the tax-loss harvesting over three tax years to claim all of it.